emrahsifoglu/Product/README.md

 ### DemoBundle ###

 This is main bundle of project.
-In the other words this is the app's core.
+In other words this is the app's core.

 ## Routes ##